Noreht/ESD_Project/README.md

 1. Clone the repository on your local machine
 2. Ensure that you have Docker installed
 3. Please refer to our submissions, and insert Frontend/`.env` into `Frontend/` environment.
 Do the same for `Backend`.
 At this point, both `Backend/` and `Frontend/` should have a separate `.env`.
-4. Once you are in ___ branch, ensure Docker is running and type `docker compose up --build` and wait for all microservices to load.
+4. Once you are in `main` branch, ensure Docker is running and type `docker compose up --build` and wait for all microservices to load.
 Our microservices include:
    - cata
    - rabbitmq
    - catb